Taylor Tappin

-Taylor Tappin (born July 1, 1996) is an American football offensive tackle for the Houston Gamblers of the United States Football League (USFL).
+Taylor Tappin (born July 1, 1996) is an American former professional football offensive tackle.
 He played college football at Sacramento State University of the Big Sky Conference.
-He has also played for the Ottawa Redblacks of the Canadian Football League (CFL), the Oakland Panthers of the Indoor Football League (IFL), and the Aviators of The Spring League (TSL).
-While training and playing professional football, Tappin simultaneously applies his civil engineering degree working as a water resources engineering technician.
+He played professionally in the Canadian Football League (CFL) for the Ottawa Redblacks.
+While training and playing professional football, Tappin simultaneously applied his civil engineering degree working as a water resources engineering technician.

-Early life and high school career
+Early life

 Tappin was born to parents, Herm and Mary, in Windsor, California.
 He has one older brother, Tyler, and two younger brothers, Patrick and Phillip.

 Tappin did not start playing football until he was in high school.
 At Windsor High School, he started at offensive tackle for the Jaguars in his junior and senior seasons, earning All-North Bay League honors for his performance in both seasons.
 Following his senior season, he committed to play college football for the Sacramento State Hornets of the Big Sky Conference.

 College career

 After redshirting his 2014 freshman season at Sacramento State, Tappin earned playing time in nine games on the offensive line in a reserve role, while also contributing on special teams, in his redshirt freshman 2015 season.

 As a redshirt sophomore, he played in nine games, starting four games, at right tackle on an offensive line that led the Hornets rushing attack to 171 yards per game during the 2016 season.

 In 2017, as a redshirt junior, he started 11 games at right tackle on an offensive line that led the program's best rushing season (225.8 yards per game) since 1999.

 In 2018, as his redshirt senior season, Tappin started every game (10) at left tackle on an offensive line that led a 187 yards per game and 5 yards per carry rushing attack, including 18 rushing touchdowns.
 His senior performance earned Tappin All-Big Sky Conference Honorable Mention honors as well as Sacramento State's John Gesek Lineman of the Year team award.
 Over his junior and senior seasons, he started 25 consecutive games – 10 at left tackle and 15 at right tackle.